Visit the Store

 without returning to the introductory poetry page.
 Lionel Deimel’s Farrago is largely organized hierarchically, and, after moving around the site, navigation should become pretty intuitive.

-You will notice that pages
+You will notice that pages have wide margins.
+Although this is, in part,

-have wide margins.
-Although this is, in part, a holdover from the days before higher screen resolutions became common, the narrow format generally allows for pages to be printed on letter-size paper in portrait mode without truncation or scaling.
-I hope that this will be appreciated by those who like to read from paper or who want to share my work with others.
+version.
 Comments and suggestions, as well as requests for permission to use anything I have written, are always welcome.
-Use the Contact Information page to contact me, or click on my e-mail address, found at the bottom of most pages.
+Use the Contact page to contact me, or click on my e-mail address, found at the bottom of most pages.
 Please write to me if you discover any broken links or encounter any other technical problems with the site.

-You may also follow me on Twitter (@LionelDeimel)
+You may also follow me on

-Facebook.
+Twitter, or Instagram.
 Anyway, I hope you enjoy your visit to Lionel Deimel’s Farrago.
 If you like the site, be sure to tell your friends about it.
 Thanks for dropping by.

-— LED, 2/4/2013 |
+— LED, 4/26/2023 |